dentarg/auth0-blog/_posts/2017-02-22-the-real-story-behind-es4.markdown

 - 2016-03-15-javascript-module-systems-showdown
 ---

 Our JavaScript history article sparked interesting comments regarding what really happened during the ECMAScript 4 era.
-Below you will find a more detailed perspective of what really between 1999 and 2008 in the world of JavaScript.
+Below you will find a more detailed perspective of what really went down between 1999 and 2008 in the world of JavaScript.
 Read on!

 {% include tweet_quote.html quote_text="A deeper look onto what really went on with ECMAScript 4" %}

 -----

 ## A Short Recap
-As we explained in detail in our [JavaScript history piece](), JavaScript was originally conceived as a "glue" programming language for designers and amateur programmers.
+As we explained in detail in our [JavaScript history piece](https://auth0.com/blog/a-brief-history-of-javascript/), JavaScript was originally conceived as a "glue" programming language for designers and amateur programmers.
 It was meant to be a simple scripting language for the web, one that could be used for animations, preliminary form checks and dynamic pages.
 Time showed, however, that people wanted to do much more with it.

 A year after its release in 1995 Netscape took JavaScript to ECMA, a standards organization, to create a standard for JavaScript.
 In a way, this was a two sided effort: on one hand, it was an attempt to keep implementors in check (i.e. keeping implementations compatible); and it was also a way for other players to be part of the development process without leaving room for classic "embrace, extend, extinguish" schemes.